Emergency management service agreements

 Agreements across Canada

-While new multilateral service agreements are being developed, existing bilateral agreements and memoranda of understanding currently in place between the Government of Canada, provincial and territorial governments and other service delivery partners continue to be in effect.
+While new multilateral service agreements are being developed, existing bilateral emergency service and wildfire agreements and memoranda of understanding currently in place between the Government of Canada, provincial and territorial governments and other service delivery partners continue to be in effect.

 Below is a list of active emergency management agreements across Canada.